particle-iot/docs/src/content/troubleshooting/guides/device-management/sim-activation-troubleshooting.md

 * I recently imported my Particle device into a Product.
 While it comes online, I don't see my SIM Card anywhere.
 * Other activation failures

-## The SIM Activation/Deactivation Process
+## The SIM activation/deactivation process

 SIM Activations/Deactivations are multi-step processes involving communications between Particle and several telephony partners in charge of SIM management.
 When an Activation/Deactivation request comes in via our API, we direct it to hit a partner endpoint and await a success response.